Atticus29/pcc_biology_112/README.md

 ---
 ### Desire2Learn
+Lecture material and quiz assignments as well as course announcements will all occur on D2L.
-TODO Please communicate with me outside of class through D2L.  **You are responsible for all information on Desire2Learn**.
+ **You are responsible for all information on Desire2Learn**.
 Please check it frequently.

 ### Students with Disabilities
  PCC is committed to supporting all students.
 If you plan to use academic accommodations for this course, you must meet with the instructor privately and in-person to discuss your needs.
 Accommodations are not retroactive; they can only after you meet with the instructor and the instructor receives the “Approved Academic Accommodations” letter.
 To request academic accommodations for a disability, please contact a disability services counselor on any PCC campus.
 Additional information may be located at [www.pcc.edu/resources/disability](www.pcc.edu/resources/disability).